evangunawan/cap-usb-camera/README.md

 ```

 Modify your `build.gradle` (top-level project scope),
-usually on `/android/build.gradle` directory if you are developing ionic-capacitor project.
+usually on `/android/build.gradle` path if you are developing ionic-capacitor project.

 Add new maven repository line to your `allprojects` -> `repositories` body.